Interpolating Hodge-Tate and de Rham Periods: Interpolating de Rham and Hodge-Tate periods and 1-cocycles

-We show that (\ref{eqn:drbchk}) is an isomorphism by induction on $k$.
+We now show that (\ref{eqn:drbchk}) is an isomorphism by induction on $k$.
 Consider the natural morphism of complexes between

-The first is right exact and the second is left exact by Claim \ref{claim:hkvanish} and right-exactness of the tensor product, and the outer maps are isomorphisms by the inductive hypothesis and $k=1$ case above.
-We complete the inductive step using the 5-lemma.
+The first row is right exact and the second is left exact by Claim \ref{claim:hkvanish} and right-exactness of the tensor product, and the outer maps are isomorphisms by the inductive hypothesis and $k=1$ case above.
+The middle map is an algebraic isomorphism by the 5-lemma.
+By the universal property of completion, the middle map factors through the isomorphism (\ref{eqn:drbchk1}).
+Since the map from a space to its completion is homeomorphic onto its image, the map (\ref{eqn:drbchk}) is also a topological isomorphism. \end{proof}